FreeRTOS/iot-reference-stm32u5/Getting_Started_Guide.md

 ## Generate a Code Signing key

-Devices uses digital signatures to verify the authenticity of the firmware updates sent over the air.
-Images are signed by an authorized source who creates the image, and device can verify the signature of the image, using the corresponding public key of the source.
+Devices use digital signatures to verify the authenticity of the firmware updates sent over the air.
+Images are signed by an authorized source who creates the image, and a device can verify the signature of the image, using the corresponding public key of the signer.
 The steps below show how to setup and provision the code signing credentials so as to enable an image to be signed in the cloud and the device to verify the image signature before boot.

 1. In your working directory, use the following text to create a file named *cert_config.txt*.
 Replace *test_signer@amazon.com* with your email address: